wp-plugins/ifs-seo-simple/readme.txt

 You will need to know how to turn on the Wordpress custom fields.
 That's all.

+More information about the background of the plugin in the IFS SEO Simple main screen.
+Just download and install.
+The plugin won't change anything before you configure it, so you can install it safely.

 == Installation ==

 The IFS Simple SEO module does not require any specific installation, except just download from Wordpress and install yourself or use the Wordpress installer.

+You will first need to configure e.g. default title, keywords and description in the configuration screen before anything will change in the site.

+Don't forget to turn on 'custom fields' in your post and page edit screens.

 == Frequently Asked Questions ==